Five Ways Square Analytics Can Help You Run Your Business

 You may think that people are cuckoo for cronuts, but it could be that plain croissants are actually your bakery’s best-selling item.
 With Square Analytics, you’ll see real-time charts that show you exactly which items are flying off the shelf, so you can adjust your inventory accordingly.

 2. Know who your customers are

 Where do your sales come from?
 Are repeat customers your bread and butter or do most sales come from people popping in for the first time?
 Square data tells us this varies wildly by industry.
-With buyer insights, you can deep dive into which group makes up the bulk of your sales.
+With customer insights, you can deep dive into which group makes up the bulk of your sales.
 Then you can use this information to, say, offer a rewards program to entice new customers into coming back.

 3. Figure out your best hours

 Pam Turkin, owner of Just Baked cupcake shops, determines her businesses hours based on insights from Square Analytics: “When I opened Just Baked, I was guessing when customers would stop in for a cupcake.
 Square Analytics showed that this location’s busiest hour was actually between 4:00 p.m. and 5:00 p.m.
 We would have closed at 4:00 p.m. and missed out on sales if not for Square Analytics’ hour-by-hour trends.”